 "A lot of things happened and I was able to experience a lot of different things.
 I don't think it's something you can experience in your first year, so I was in a bad mood and things weren't going well at first, but now I think it was good that I was able to experience that first thing."

-Lotte's Misho Nishikawa, who was named Rookie of the Year, has had a turbulent year.
+Lotte's Misho Nishikawa, who won the Rookie of the Year award, had a "turbulent" year.

-Nishikawa was a talented player who was selected by two teams, Lotte and Orix Buffaloes, at the professional baseball draft held last October.
-Upon joining Lotte, he was given the number 6, a number previously worn by The Marines right-handed hitter Hiromitsu Ochiai, Kiyoshi Hatsushiba, and Toshihito Iguchi.
-With high expectations on his shoulders, Nishikawa donned the The Marines uniform and, starting on February 16th, played in 16 games against the Marines, posting a batting average of .403 (25 hits in 62 At Bat hit), one Home Run, and nine RBI, earning him a spot on the opening day first team.
+He was selected by Lotte and Orix Buffaloes at the professional baseball draft meeting held last October.
+After joining Lotte, Nishikawa was given the number "6", which has been carried by the right hitter strong The Marines players such as Hiromitsu Ochiai, Kiyoshi Hatsushiba, and Shihito Iguchi.
+Nishikawa, who put on the uniform of The Marines with high expectations, appeared in 16 games from February 16, and with a batting average of .403 (62 At Bat 25 hit), 1 Home Run and 9 RBI, he grabbed a ticket to the first team for the opening day of the season.

 On March 28th, in the opening game against Softbank, he started as starting line-up hitter and left fielder, and in his third at-bat in the sixth inning with the score at 1-1 and runners on first and third, he said, "When the ball came to the inside, I was thinking of spinning it, so I was able to hit it the way I imagined.
 I'm glad I got my first hit at a good moment.
 I'd like to give the ball to my parents."
 He hit a timely hit to left field off the third pitch thrown by Kohei Arihara with one ball and one strike.
 This was his first professional hit and first professional RBI, and the hit that led his team to win.